davedelong/Demos/README.markdown

 Contains `DDDynamicStorageObject`, an `NSObject` subclass that dynamically generates getters and setters for properties declared as `@dynamic`, and uses an  `NSMutableDictionary` as the backing store.

+## FaultingArray

+An `NSArray` subclass that only loads the objects in the array when something else needs them.

 ## GrandSuper

 A project showing how to invoke "grandsuper" (super's super).
 Uses a private method on `NSInvocation`, so you probably shouldn't use this in a production setting.